agustinaf-87/Star-wars-Angular/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is intented for an exam for Vueling Angular University
+This project is intented for practise with Anguar
 <p align="right">(<a href="#readme-top">back to top</a>)</p>